garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_from_a_container_in_the_cloud.md

   These limits are important to prevent surprise spikes in usage and resulting costs.
   - `--attribute-definitions AttributeName=author_id,AttributeType=S AttributeName=user_app_id,AttributeType=S` -
   This specifies that the 'author_id' column is a String and the 'user_app_id' column is also a String.
-Again note that the 'data' column isn't listed here because it isn't used in any searches.
+Again note that the 'app_data' column isn't listed here because it isn't used in any searches.
   - `--key-schema AttributeName=author_id,KeyType=HASH AttributeName=user_app_id,KeyType=RANGE` -
   This declares the 'author_id' column to be the `partition key` ('HASH') and the 'user_app_id' column to be the `sort key` ('RANGE').
+  - `--endpoint-url http://localhost:8000` - States where ('localhost:8080') the database is
+  and how ('http://') to communicate with it.

 List the tables now and confirm that 'UserAppData' is a defined table.

-  - `Windows` - `./runAws.sh dynamodb --region us-east-1 list-tables --endpoint-url http://localhost:8000`
+  - `Windows` - `.\runAws.bat dynamodb --region us-east-1 list-tables --endpoint-url http://localhost:8000`
-  - `Mac/Linux` - `.\runAws.bat dynamodb --region us-east-1 list-tables --endpoint-url http://localhost:8000`
+  - `Mac/Linux` - `./runAws.sh dynamodb --region us-east-1 list-tables --endpoint-url http://localhost:8000`

 That command will produce this output.